An easy out-and-back. One hour up. One hour down. (Watch out for rattlesnakes, though!)

 One of the great benefits of sunrise hikes: I got to spend an hour in the fire tower, completely alone and undisturbed at the very best time of day — and this was on a Saturday morning at one of the busiest sites in the Catskills!

-Climb down from the tower, keeping an eye out for any snakes, and head back to the red cabin you passed on the way up.
+Climb down from the tower, keeping an eye out for any snakes, and head back to the red cabin you passed on your way up.

 From here, it will take you about an hour to get back down to the parking area.
 For such a short hike, I would say this double bill of amazing views is impossible to beat.